PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Methods

-This lemma can be proved intuitively by the following two points: (i) the maximum recursion depth is $\mathcal{O}(\log\log n)$, and (ii) the expected total computational complexity from the $i$-th to the $(i+1)$-th recursion depth is $\mathcal{O}(n)$. (i) is the same as in the explanation of the proof of \cref{thm: nlogn}. (ii) can be shown from the fact that the expected computational complexity from the $i$-th to the $(i+1)$-th recursion depth is $\mathcal{O}(n \log n)$ with probability $\mathcal{O}(\frac{1}{\log n})$, and $\mathcal{O}(n)$ in other cases.
+This lemma can be proved intuitively by the following two points: (1) the maximum recursion depth is $\mathcal{O}(\log\log n)$, and (2) the expected total computational complexity from the $i$-th to the $(i+1)$-th recursion depth is $\mathcal{O}(n)$.
+The first point is the same as in the explanation of the proof of \cref{thm: nlogn}.
+The second point holds because the expected computational complexity from the $i$-th to the $(i+1)$-th recursion depth is $\mathcal{O}(n \log n)$ with probability $\mathcal{O}(\frac{1}{\log n})$, and $\mathcal{O}(n)$ in other cases.
 See \cref{sec: proof of nloglogn} for the exact proof.

-Note that the assumption of \cref{thm: nloglogn} includes ``$\mathcal{M}$ works well with high probability for any $\mathcal{I}$.''
+Note that the assumption of \cref{thm: nloglogn} includes ``$\mathcal{M}$ works well with high probability for any $\mathcal{I} ~ (\subseteq \mathcal{D})$.''
 This is because our Learned Sort algorithm recursively repeats the model-based bucketing.
-The range of elements in the bucket, i.e., the input array in the next recursion step, can be any interval $\mathcal{I} ~ (\subset \mathcal{D})$.
+The range of elements in the bucket, i.e., the input array in the next recursion step, can be any interval $\mathcal{I} ~ (\subseteq \mathcal{D})$.